ampatspell/dummy/README.md

 - [ ] Download gallery as zip
 - [ ] Simpler page + layout runtime
 - [ ] Rename galleries as assets, support any files
+- [ ] Users list in settings, promote to admin